TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 The [cardboard cutout](https://www.todepond.com/wikiblogarden/london/cardboard/cutouts/) backdrop of my life was gone.
 All those moments of kids and colleagues surprising me, and making me laugh, and pushing me to my limits.

 And forcing me to answer questions about myself and what I value, and who I really am in those challenging moments.
-The patience required really strengthened me, but I also held deep regrets, of all the times I fucked up, or I could have done more, or I should have done less.
+The patience required really strengthened me, but it also gave me deep regrets, of all the times I fucked up, or I could have done more, or I should have done less.

 And I felt like I was abandoning them all, but— yes a story for another day.